 While I haven’t seen any analysis of the crowdsourced data yet, he recently carried out some testing on himself after a year as a carnivore, which we will look at later in this post.

-Personally, I’m intrigued at how someone like Shawn could be thriving, so I pinged Dr Baker on Twitter to get his standard diet to analyse in the Nutrient Optimiser.
+I’m intrigued at how someone like Shawn could be thriving, so I pinged Dr Baker on Twitter to get his standard diet to analyse in the Nutrient Optimiser.

-To recap, the Nutrient Optimiser is a tool designed to help people balance their diet primarily at a micronutrient level.
+The Nutrient Optimiser is a tool designed to help people balance their diet primarily at a micronutrient level.
 It then identifies food that provides the nutrients that they need that they are currently not getting in adequate quantities.

 As well as maximising micronutrients, the Nutrient Optimiser can manipulate macronutrients and energy density to help you achieve your goals, for example:

 - if you are managing diabetes, we can reduce the insulin load of your diet to help stabilise your blood sugar levels or even further to achieve therapeutic ketosis,

 - if you are fuelling for an endurance event, we can wind up the energy density to help you to get more energy in, and

 - if you are looking to lose weight, we can reduce energy density to ensure you get the nutrient you need with foods that are more filling.